Benefits of Prenatal and Postpartum Massage - Baby Chick

 • Relieves shoulder, neck, and arm tension from breastfeeding

 Postpartum care is an important part of the complete birthing process.
-Unfortunately, in our culture, we overlook this type of care, but I’m hoping that more women are educating themselves and reading articles like this so they can receive the kind of care they deserve.
-Often mothers must take it upon themselves to ensure they receive the emotional and physical support they will need following their pregnancy.
+Unfortunately, in our culture, we overlook this type of care, but I’m hoping that more women are educating themselves and reading articles like this to receive the kind of care they deserve.
+Often, mothers must take it upon themselves to ensure they receive the emotional and physical support they’ll need following their pregnancy.
 Taking the time for postnatal massage as part of your recovery plan will allow you to be at your best while caring for yourself and your baby.

-Cheers to happier and healthier mamas & babies!
+Cheers to happier and healthier mamas and babies! 🙂

 Share